what does sup board stand for 1

 Deck Pad

-The deck pad, also known as the traction pad, is the foam-covered surface on top of the board.
-It provides grip and traction, ensuring that you have a firm and secure footing while paddleboarding.
-Deck pads are typically made from soft and comfortable EVA foam, which is resistant to water and provides a cushioned surface for your feet.
+The deck pad, or traction pad, is the foam-covered surface on the board.
+It provides grip and traction, ensuring a firm and secure footing while paddleboarding.
+Deck pads are typically made from soft and comfortable EVA foam, which is water-resistant and provides a cushioned surface for your feet.

 Leash